bagder/uncurled/people/hide-origins.md

 company X but also to avoid it appearing as if company X that is making a lot of money of their product looking for freebies (which they might be).

-Other reasons for hiding your true name and identify include people who feel uncertain that they will be treated badly or at least "unequal" if they do.
-Perhaps the contributor is a member of a minority group, such as one with a disability, a follower of an unusual religion or a woman in what is a seemingly male-dominated group - which might only appear male-dominated because the other women already present are using male-sound aliases.
+Other reasons for hiding your true name and identity include people who feel uncertain that they will be treated badly or at least "unequal" if they do.
+Perhaps the contributor is a member of a minority group, such as one with a disability, a follower of an unusual religion or a woman in what is a seemingly male-dominated group - which might only appear male-dominated because the other women already present are using male-sounding aliases.